Medically reviewed by Drugs.com. Last updated on Jun 24, 2020.

 • Gastrointestinal effects: Constipation, bloating, and gas are common with calcium supplements (especially carbonate salt).

-• Hypercalcemia: Mild-to-severe hypercalcemia may occur; decrease calcium acetate dose or temporarily discontinue, depending on severity of hypercalcemia; in addition, decrease or discontinue any concomitant vitamin D therapy.
+• Hypercalcemia: Mild to severe hypercalcemia may occur; decrease calcium acetate dose or temporarily discontinue, depending on severity of hypercalcemia; in addition, decrease or discontinue any concomitant vitamin D therapy.
 Chronic hypercalcemia may result in generalized vascular and soft tissue calcification, exacerbate nephrolithiasis, and has been associated with increased mortality in adults with chronic kidney disease (CKD) (KDIGO 2017).

 • Arrhythmias: Use with caution in patients who may be at risk of cardiac arrhythmias.